-The Foreign Bank and Financial Account Report (“FBAR”) is not a tax form and it is not filed with the IRS.
+The Foreign Bank and Financial Account Reporting (“FBAR”) is not a tax form and it is not filed with the IRS.
 Instead, it is an informational report that is submitted with the Treasury Department.
-The FBAR filing requires you to disclose information regarding your foreign financial accounts including, for instance, a bank account, brokerage account, mutual fund, trust, pension account, or other type of foreign financial account.
+The FBAR filing requires you to disclose information regarding your foreign financial accounts including, for instance, a bank account, brokerage account, mutual fund, trust, pension account, or another type of foreign financial account.

 Who must file the FBAR?